 Minimum Wage for Federal Contract Workers

-The Department of Labor published a notice in the Federal Register to announce that, beginning January 1, 2020, the Executive Order 13658 minimum wage rate, which generally must be paid to workers performing work on or in connection with covered federal contracts, will be increased to $10.80 per hour.
+Effective January 1, 2022, the minimum wage rate, which generally must be paid to workers performing work on or in connection with covered federal contracts, is $11.25 per hour.

-Additionally, beginning January 1, 2020, tipped employees performing work on or in connection with covered federal contracts generally must be paid a minimum cash wage of $7.55 per hour.
+Additionally, effective January 1, 2022, tipped employees performing work on or in connection with covered federal contracts generally must be paid a minimum wage of $7.90 per hour.

 Some employees are exempt from federal minimum wage requirements, such as those who are not protected by the Fair Labor Standards Act.
 Tipped employees such as restaurant servers, for example, can be paid at a lower rate than minimum wage.